 Traditional keyword-based search is being replaced by semantic, AI-powered discovery.
 These new search engines understand:

-- Attribute relationships: AI connects attributes like "organic," "non-GMO," and "certified" to understand product characteristics
+- Attribute relationships — AI connects attributes like “organic,” “non-GMO,” and “certified.”

 How AI Search Works